CKs-Technology-News/PrivacyTools/README.md

 - [Lemuroid](https://github.com/Swordfish90/Lemuroid) - An open-source emulation project for Android based on Libretro.
 Its main goal is ease of use, good Android integration and a great user experience.
 It has an extensive list of built-in emulators.
 - [MAME4iOS](https://github.com/yoshisuga/MAME4iOS) – Multiple Arcade Machine Emulator for iOS, iPadOS, tvOS, macOS (Catalyst)
 - [Mini vMac](https://github.com/zydeco/minivmac4ios) – Mini vMac for iOS.
+- [Motorola Ready For](https://www.motorola.com/us/ready-for/p) – Control your screen’s cursor with a flick of the wrist.
+Your phone morphs into a one-handed, motion-sensing remote.
+Plus, quickly navigate with home and back buttons. - **controversial**
 - [nds4ios](https://github.com/raaxis/nds4ios) – Port of the Nintendo DS emulator, nds4droid to iOS.
 - [PPSSPP](https://github.com/hrydgard/ppsspp) – A PSP emulator for Android, Windows, Mac and Linux, written in C++.
 - [Skyline](https://github.com/skyline-emu/skyline) – Run Nintendo Switch homebrew and games on your Android device.